kamideku/kamideku/README.md

 biggest kamideku fan EVERRRR!! not the person to b around if u dont do ships or like my otp. im a multishipper and chronically online mha fan

+mha, yttd and mairuma are my main interests... hmu if you a fan 😼 if u know like 2 or more talk to me **NOW!!!**

 Okay with interactions I am just Really Awkward sometimes.
 I appreciate whispers since I may b offtab...

 <!--